GMY2018/ChlCluster/README.md

 # ChlCluster
-Visualizing the results of functional clustering of the chlorophyll-a data
+Clustering of the smoothed chlorophyll-a monthly time series data for over 500 lakes.

 By Mengyi